Kristina01111000/Drws_site/README.md

 - check images that i put in bigstockphot for powerpoint
 - make widget about the powerpoint course above score card widget on right watch  dr w's lecture on the four elements
 	- make sure all the rightside menu links are correct
-- add some images to the first section of the slides
-	- upload to google drive by tomorrow @ 3, email him about it when done
-	- save it according to his standards (my version)
-	- try to have a picture on every other slide at least, more if possible
 - figure out survey so people can figure out elements, find a plugin, add totals up so people can get the breakdown

-- when he does the voiceover, look at timing of course, decide where breaks in the powerpoint should be